Risk (game): Gameplay

 At the end of a player's turn, they may move armies from one of their territories to another "connected" territory.
 A player is eliminated from the game when they have lost their last territory.
-The player that defeated them receive the defeated player's territory cards, if any.
+The player that defeated them receives the defeated player's territory cards, if any.
 The victor is the last player remaining when all other players have been eliminated.
 There are special rules for two-player games: the territories are divided between the two players and a neutral army during setup.
 In play, the neutral army only plays defense when attacked, never attacks or moves armies, and does not have a turn like an active player.
 If the neutral army is eliminated, the game continues under normal rules.

 Some editions have rules variants regarding how armies or territories are allocated during setup or how armies may be moved at the end of a turn.
 There are also variations in the tokens representing armies that do not affect play.
 European editions assign each player a secret mission, and the game goes until one player completes their mission rather than conquers the world.
 Different editions have differing numbers of such missions.
 The Italian edition uses a different number of dice in battle.
 Themed variants have different map configurations and substantially different rules.

 The rules of some editions describe a variant called Capital Risk, where each player has a capital in one of the initially occupied territories.
 The player to capture all capitals wins.
 Any armies and territories that belong to the losing nation are turned over to the victor.
 Capital Risk often leads to much shorter games.
 Other rules variants for "Risk experts" are also listed.
 Gaming clubs may also have "house rules" or competition-adjusted rules.